 You can automatically deploy our template repository to Heroku using this button:

-Below you will find explanations on what you need to do next:
+Below you will find what you need to do next:

 Heroku will now ask you for a name for you instance (you can call this something like

 my-offen for example), the region where to deploy (choose something the one that is geographically close to your users), and a few configuration values:

 Offen needs to send transactional email for the following features:

 - Inviting a new user to an account

 - Resetting your password in case you forgot it

 To enable this, you need supply SMTP credentials to Offen, namely Host, User, Password and Port to the setup form.
 If you do not know which values to use right now, you can start by using your personal mail account or create a new mailbox using your default email provider.

 If you need to look these up, and don’t want to do it right away, you can always add these at a later time.
 Remember though that you cannot reset account passwords or invite users until email is configured.

 You are now ready to press the “Deploy app” button.
 Building the application can take a little while, but you will see the interface updating while Offen is being installed for you.